Haz-ctrl/COVID-19-Info-Tracker/README.md

 Check out the different folders to see the prototypes I made with these different libraries.
 I'll include separate text files that go into more detail for each.

+The website is also now live on Heroku!
+Check it out here: https://coronavirus-stats-app.herokuapp.com/

 That's the gist of the project, and the information of everything you can find in this repo.
 This project has been a really valuable and fun experience to venture outside of my safe zone and try out different frameworks in back-end development that, up until now, I had no prior experience with.
 I hope you enjoy it! :)

 -Hashim